our 15th anniversary

-But the foundation of the week is intentional excess.
-Why?
-Because we still remember those early, hungry days of our school when we first opened 15 years ago.
-And in honour of them, we’ll intentionally make double and triple of everything we’ll need and give it all away to the local elderly, especially those that don’t get out as much as they used to.
-We’ll fill their stomachs, refrigerators and freezers, keeping your visit sweet in their minds for years to come.
+But in the spirit of our early days we’ll make double of everything we’ll need and give half of it away to the local elderly, especially those that don’t get out as much as they used to.
+We’ll fill their stomachs, and freezers, keeping your visit sweet in their minds for years to come.
 (In fact, you’re encouraged to bring your favourite freezer bags from home, as they are not as common in Italy).

-If you’d like to learn a lot, have great stories to tell your friends back home, all while giving back to the community (literally, giving Italian food to Italian people), then this might be the class for you.
+If you’d like to learn a lot, have a lot of fun while angering your vegan friends on Instagram and give back to the community (literally, giving Italian food to Italian people), then this might be the class for you.